borkox/upwork-challenge/README.md

 # Monetizing ideas
-* Links can be used to trace when and who clicked on it and how many times, this can be visible for payed users to url shortening service
+* Links can be used to trace when and who clicked on it and how many times, this can be visible for paid users registered in the Url-shortening service
 * Generating many links on demand can be visible to payed users only
 * Increasing expiry time for links can be a payed feature
 * Generating good looking URLs and not ugly can be payed feature,